jnuho/jnuho.github.io/articles/k8s.md

 - Stateful and stateless applications example
   - nodejs(stateless) + mongodb(stateful)
-  - http request (doesn't depend on previous data to handle)-> nodejs
+  - http request (doesn't depend on previous data to handle)→ nodejs
     - handle it based on the payload of request
     - update/query from mongodb app
   - mongodb update data based on previous state / query data